vippsas/vipps-partner/README.md

 ## Developer documentation

-All developer documentation and tools is available on [GitHub](https://github.com/vippsas/vipps-developers).
+All developer documentation and tools are available on [GitHub](https://github.com/vippsas/vipps-developers).

 ## Vipps API Lifecycle